francescobongini/Twitter/README.md

 For the distributed one:
 * Map.java : Map function
 * Reduce.java : Reduce function
-* Main_MapReduce : Define and launch the MR job
+* Main_MapReduce : Defines and launches the MR job

 The sequential version can be compiled and launched with Eclipse, while the the distributed one with Maven typing the following code from the terminal:  <br />